UW-Hydro/VIC/docs/Documentation/Drivers/Image/RunVIC.md

 3.  [netCDF4](http://www.unidata.ucar.edu/software/netcdf/)

+!!!
+Note
+    Compiling the Image Driver may also be done with [OpenMP](http://www.openmp.org/).
+Nearly all [modern C compilers include the OpenMP standard](http://www.openmp.org/resources/openmp-compilers/) and users will need to ensure that the makefile has the appropriate compiler flag (usually `-openmp`).
+See the discussion below for how to control OpenMP parallelization.

 ## Compiling
 In most cases, you will need to edit the `NETCDF_PATH` and `MPI_PATH` variables in the `Makefile`.